Last Updated: February 15, 2022

-In 2017, Ireland won a nomination as Europe’s leading destination, and that same year, the city of Donegal earned the title as “the coolest place on Earth by National Geographic.
-Enhance your trip to Ireland by learning about what makes the tiny Emerald Isle so popular.
+In 2017, Ireland was named Europe’s leading destination, and Donegal was dubbed “the coolest place on Earth” by National Geographic.
+Discover what makes this tiny gem so captivating!

 The things Ireland is famous for might surprise you…